-The course descriptions for the 2017-18 school year can be found here.
+The course descriptions for the 2019-20 school year can be found here.

 English Language Arts (ELA)

-BFS offers ELA lessons adapted to each grade level and an AP Language and Composition course available from grade 10.
+BFS offers ELA lessons adapted to each grade level and an “AP Language and Composition” course available from grade 10.

 Grade 9 Introduction to Literature

 This class focuses on expanding students’ understanding works of literature through a genre approach.
 The goal is to provide students with a strong foundation in literature as they progress through high school.
-Literature will include short stories, poetry, a young adult novel, mythology, selections from The Odyssey, Romeo and Juliet and non-fiction, among others.
+Literature will include short stories, poetry, a young adult fiction, mythology, selections from The Odyssey, Romeo and Juliet and non-fiction, among others.
 In addition, vocabulary, through the study of Greek and Latin roots, and grammar will be addressed.
 Writing skills will focus on the essay and using evidence effectively to support a thesis.

-Grade 10 American Literature Survey
+Grade 10 American Literature

 Grade 12 Senior English: College Preparation Literature and Composition